Square-integrable representations and the coadjoint action of solvable Lie groups: Introduction

-In this paper, by square-integrable representation of a locally compact group $G$ we mean a continuous unitary representation $\pi\colon G\to\Bc(\Hc)$ for which there exist vectors $f,h\in\Hc$ whose corresponding coefficient $(\pi(\cdot)f\mid h)$ of the representation~$\pi$ is square-integrable on~$G$ and not identically~$0$.
-See \cite[Th.
-3]{Mo77} for alternative characterizations in the case of factor representations.
-These representations are called in \cite{Ros78} as square integrable in the strict sense (S.I.S.S.).
+In this paper, by square-integrable representation of a locally compact group~$G$ we mean a (continuous unitary) factor representation $\pi\colon G\to\Bc(\Hc)$ for which there exist vectors $f,h\in\Hc$ whose corresponding coefficient $(\pi(\cdot)f\mid h)$ of the representation~$\pi$ is square integrable on~$G$ and not identically~$0$, or equivalently, $\pi$ is quasi-equivalent with a subrepresentation of the regular representation (\cite[Prop.~2.3]{Ros78}, and \cite[Th.
+3]{Mo77} for alternative characterizations).